tjurrema/Hangman/README.md

 * the app must inform the user how many chances the user has before losing the game
 * should have a on screen keyboard
 * only accepts letters and isn't case sensitive
-* has two settings, the user can choose how many chances he want to have and how long the word must be
+* the user can set his how many chances the user would have.
 * has highscores of the best 10 results
 * you should see the letters the user have typed in.